turboladen/hairballs/README.md

 *Plugins* are similar to *themes* in that they let you abstract away some code from your .irbrc, thus making it cleaner and more maintainable.
-The essence of plugins, however, is to allow you to change the behavior of IRB; this could mean things like:
+The essence of plugins, however, is to allow you to change the behavior of or add behavior to IRB; this could mean things like:

 * Installing and configuring dependencies for IRB use.
 * Adding helper methods to your IRB session.
-* Adding methods to certain objects for debugging.
+* Adding methods to certain objects, say, for debugging.
 * Changing how certain objects are displayed when returned from methods.

 **Example: Wirble**